keerthanacode1/FRT-project/README.md

 ## Features and Functionalities 😃

+- Dental (Medical) WordPress Theme.
+- Light and Dark mode switch.
+- Has many graphical and visual innovative effects.
+- On scroll fixed navigation.
+- Awesome Design.
+- 100% Responsive design.
+- User can know about health information through this website.
+- Bootstrap 5 Framework.
+- Working Contact Form.
+- Clean and modern layout.
+- Easy to Customize.
+- Google web fonts used.
 - Interactive and responsive UI.
-- Has many graphical and visual innovative effects.
 - Have an aesthetically pleasing visual design and architecture.
 - Has collection of many web pages including Home, About Us, Contact, Menu, health topics and health related information etc.
-- User can know about health information through this website.
-- Included the feedback Survey form to increase the scope of improvement
+- Included the feedback Survey form to increase the scope of improvement.

 ## Screenshots